-"Damage of any nature to school property shall be reported to the site administrator."
+Damage of any nature to school property shall be reported to the site administrator.

-Staff Lounge and Work Room
+Staff Lounge

-Staff are NOT to send students to the staff lounge or work room for ANY reason.
-It is important to maintain confidentiality and safety for our students.
-It is the responsibility of every staff member to clean up after themselves when using the staff lounge and work room.
+Staff are NOT to send students to the staff lounge for ANY reason.
+It is the responsibility of every staff member to clean up after themselves when using the staff lounge.